eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

 ### Layout With Dynamic Sized Types

+With dynamic sized types we split the container data into two parts, the the actual data and a management part which contains a pointer to the data part.
-With dynamic sized types we move the data part outside of the container and add an allocator to the container which allows the container to acquire memory for their data part.
+The data part lives then outside of the container and an allocator inside the management part of the container allows the container to acquire memory for their data part.
 When we assume that `MyData::image` and `MyData::text` require 100 bytes for their data part the memory layout could look like this.